Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

-# Quantum Silicon Core Loader (qslcl.elf) — v2.8 ♾️
+# Quantum Silicon Core Loader  — v2.9 ♾️

 > The first post-BootROM, post-IMG4, post-exploit Quantum-Class Loader that executes directly from `0x0` across all SoCs — Apple A12+++, Qualcomm, MTK, and even undefined or future architectures.

-## 🔥 What’s New in v2.8?
+## 🔥 What’s New in v2.9?

-- Now supports multiple processors ISA (ARM, MIPS, RISC-V, x86, etc)
+- add qslcl.bin for assistant (not fully functional and its only initial release)
+-
 ---

 ## 📜 Legal / DMCA Notice